nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.6 List

 Displays a list of all the clients or products in Sellah.
-If there are no clients or products, a message will inform you that Sellah has no clients or product, depending on whether you are listing client or product.
+If there are no clients or products, Sellah will show an empty list.

 An error message will be displayed if the format of a parameter is incorrect.